Dean Preston: Public safety and policing

 In July 2021, Preston was the sole dissenting vote against the city’s budget, citing increases in police spending and a lack of investment in social housing as the reasons for his vote.
 He again was the sole dissenting vote on the budget in July 2022, citing the $50 million increase to the police budget.

 When the San Francisco Police Department (SFPD) requested approval from the Board of Supervisors to allow SFPD to use robots armed with explosives to kill suspects under certain circumstances, Preston was one of three supervisors that voted against the proposal in late November 2021.
 After significant backlash from residents, the Board reversed its decision a week later by unanimously approving an amended policy barring SFPD from using robots to kill.

 Other issues and ballot measures

 Preston introduced ballot measure Proposition H in May 2022 to shift local elections from odd-numbered to even-numbered years in an effort to increase voter participation.
 Twice as many voters participated in the 2020 presidential election compared to voters in the local elections for mayor, sheriff, treasurer, city attorney, and district attorney in 2019.
 While a similar bill was voted down in 2008, Proposition H passed with more than 70% of the votes.

 Personal life

 Preston is married.
-He and his wife live in a single family house in the Alamo Square neighborhood in San Francisco.
+He and his wife live in a single-family house in the Alamo Square neighborhood in San Francisco.
+The home was valued at $2.5 million in 2024, three times as much as Preston paid for it in 1999.
+The family trust of Preston's wife owns several buildings in San Francisco.

 He has been on the board of the Alamo Square Neighborhood Association.
 In the early 2000s, he worked to stop fast-food franchises such as Burger King and Domino's from moving into Alamo Square.
+Preston owns stock shares valued between $400,000 and $4 million in Apple, Microsoft, IBM and Cisco.